ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 :::

-Next, as before we will use a **DataLoader** to fetch the data from the external service.
+Next, as before, we will use a **DataLoader** to fetch the data from the external service.
 The **DataLoader** will reuse the `KeyAndSpan` struct as the key type.

 Create a new file `AssetPriceHistoryDataLoader.cs` in the `DataLoader` directory and copy the code below.